‘When can we travel again?’ was the top searched question on Google last week. Find out my thoughts below.

 There are five key questions that need to be asked before we can think about when can we travel again to a foreign country.
 If you can answer yes to all of these, then get planning!
 Otherwise you may need to hang on a little longer to find out…

 1. Is the country you wish to travel to open for international visitors?

-Currently the Department of Foreign Affairs is advising against non-essential travel to ANY country.
-However, this is due to be reviewed by July 9th, with possible air bridges to be introduced between countries will low levels of Covid-19.
-Most of Europe will be open to International visitors by 1st July, but many countries including Australia, New Zealand and the US are expected to be closed to International visitors for many months.
+Currently the Department of Foreign Affairs is advising against non-essential travel to most countries, except those on our Green List.
+Most of Europe is open to International visitors, but some require visitors to produce a negative covid test to gain entry.
+Many countries including Australia, New Zealand and the US are expected to be closed to International visitors for many months.

 3. Are you prepared to self-isolate on entry and on your return?